Home

 Rina (and her brother Ken) have the potential to be excellent tennis players.
 I first saw Rina play against one of my former students a few years ago.
 Rina was a beginning tournament player, but I could tell she had the work ethic to improve and become an exceptional player.
 Since I began working with her, she has exhibited the effort that it takes to reach higher levels in tennis.

-On Rina’s tennis backhand we worked on taking the racket back with the body, instead of her arms.
-This slight adjustment helped her get the racket in the correct final preparation position time and again, even in tight situations.
+On Rina’s backhand we worked on taking the racket back with the body, instead of her arms.
+This slight adjustment helped her get the racket in the correct preparation position time and again, even in tight situations.
 It’s optimal to have "one form" on the swing…not a hundred different swings.
 This will promote consistency over time.

-We had a little work to do on Rina’s tennis serve.
-She extended up with both hands, which hindered the correct rhythm that allows the kinetic change to fire properly.
+We had a little work to do on Rina’s serve.
+She extended up with both hands, which hindered the correct rhythm that allows the kinetic chain to fire properly.
 She began to lead with the left hand, and explode up at the contact point.
 She also improved her ending now that she was landing in the court.

 Rina has worked on her forehand and backhand volleys, and she has made some big improvement.
 She keeps her racket head up nicely on the forehand volley.
 She has developed a nice backhand volley with both arms extended straight after contact.
 This form will help take her as far as she wants to go with her tennis.